KMKfw/kmk_firmware/docs/en/boot.md

 Enable the HID endpoint for a pointing device.
 A pointing device, or mouse, is like a keyboard, but with continous instead of binary keys... which also go sideways.

+#### nkro
+Enable n-key rollover support.
+If the default keyboard is enabled, this option will replace the standard 6-key rollover endpoint with an n-key rollover one.
+This is technically not a standard HID endpoint, but if you want this, you probably know what you're doing.

 #### storage